Readit News logoReadit News

 nirse commented on Ask HN: Should we bring software dev in-house? · Posted by u/45HCPW

-intelVISA · a year ago
+intelVISA · 2 years ago

 I'm gonna go against this heavily tbh: